BEFORE THE EVENT

 Oh, what beautiful roads we have in South Africa… just watch out for those potholes!

 Potholes are depressions or hollows in a road surface.
 While driving down to Stellenbosch, you might see a drastic change in road conditions from town to town, which will require you to adapt your strategy.

 The Sasol Solar Challenge works hard to assure the best road conditions possible, and we are in constant communication with town authorities to troubleshoot any changes to road quality on our carefully selected route that may occur before the start of the challenge.

 SOUTH AFRICAN CLIMATE

-During the route from Pretoria to Stellenbosch, we travel through different climates.
+During the route from Johannesburg to Stellenbosch, we travel through different climates.
 This means that on just this one event, you may feel colder, or hotter, on different days.
 We suggest packing accordingly.
-September is the start of Spring, but that may also mean heavy winds and cold mornings and nights.
-Again, Cape Union Mart comes to the rescue with their amazing range of outdoor clothing, for both warm and cold weather.
+September is summer in South Africa with rainfall, warm and dry afternoons.